JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

   -Payload $appRoleJson
 ```

-After the permissions are granted, you can find these permissions under _Enterprise apps_:
+After the `Group.Create` and `User.ReadBasic.All` permissions are granted, you can see these permissions under _Enterprise apps_:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/04/managed-identity-and-application-permissions/enterprise-apps1.png" %}